www.Plesums.com (logo) Plesums Family

 If you hit someone with your car, and that person is crippled and will need lifetime care, do you have the funds available to pay?
 Guess you should have auto insurance.

 As you get old, you may need someone to prepare your meals, clean your room, etc., generally called assisted living.
 A nice place will probably cost over $100,000 per year (a recent example was $9,000 per month).
 If you have a few million in savings, you don't need to buy a frightfully expensive long term care policy that may pay a lifetime limit of up to a million dollars.
-Instead of a retirement home you can go on a cruise, or multiple back-to-back cruises, with free meals, free housekeeping, free medical care, free entertainment, that likely costs less than $100,000 per year.
-Doesn't that sound better than insurance paying your tab in a nursing home?
+Instead of a retirement home you can go on a cruise, or multiple back-to-back cruises, with free meals, free housekeeping, free basic medical care, free entertainment, that likely costs less than $100,000 per year.
+Doesn't that sound better than long term care insurance paying your tab in a nursing home?
+One cruise line recently offered a shipboard cabin with services for a lifetime (no matter how long you lived) for a one-time payment of $500,000.

-If you were to pay someone to live in your home, fix your meals, be sure that you take your pills, etc., you could pay them $15 per hour ($30,000 per year) and live at home, rather than in a small room (cell) in a $100,000 per year assisted living facility.
+If you were to pay someone to live in your home, fix your meals, be sure that you take your pills, etc., you could pay them $25 per hour ($50,000 per year) plus room and board, and live at home, rather than in a small room (cell) in a $100,000 per year assisted living facility.

 Back to the home page at www.plesums.com